terraform-google-modules/terraform-google-kubernetes-engine/modules/asm/README.md

 ## Usage

+ The ASM module requires Terraform 0.14+.
 There are a few prerequisites to using this module that can be done either through Terraform and/or manually:

 1. Enable the `mesh.googleapis.com` service
 1. Enable the `servicemesh` feature on the cluster hub